SEAT Leon review - Practicality, comfort and boot space

 The Leon scores very good marks for ease of driving in the Driver Power survey, thanks to a skilful blend of talents across all areas, including driving position, visibility, the simplicity of its interior and the integrity of its controls.

-The Leon hatch is 4,282mm long and 1,816mm tall.
-The big dimensional difference comes with the ST estate – this is 4,535mm long, although curiously it’s a little more squat than the hatch.
+The Leon hatch is 4,282mm long and 1,459mm tall.
+The big dimensional difference comes with the estate – this is 4,549mm long, although curiously it’s a little more squat than the hatch.

 More reviews for Leon Hatchback